Jrogbaaa/Number-3/README.md

 - Data is processed in batches for handling files of any size
 - The system will generate placeholder values for missing required fields
 - Duplicate records are handled via upsert operations with duplicate skipping
-- Lead scores are automatically calculated based on Chrome Industries relevance
+- Lead scores are automatically calculated based on PROPS relevance
 - Outreach calendar automatically prioritizes high-value leads

-## Chrome Industries Scoring Model
+## PROPS Scoring Model

-Leads are scored on a 0-100 scale based on their relevance to Chrome Industries:
+Leads are scored on a 0-100 scale based on their relevance to PROPS:

 - **Industry Relevance**: Higher scores for fashion, apparel, cycling, and outdoor industries
 - **Role Relevance**: Higher scores for marketing, creative, and product design roles